MicrosoftDocs/entra-docs/docs/identity/devices/plan-device-deployment.md

 ## Microsoft Entra hybrid join

 If you have an on-premises Active Directory environment and want to join your existing domain-joined computers to Microsoft Entra ID, you can accomplish this task with Microsoft Entra hybrid join.
-It supports a [broad range of Windows devices](hybrid-join-plan.md), including both Windows current and Windows down-level devices.
+It supports a [broad range of Windows devices](hybrid-join-plan.md).

 Most organizations already have domain joined devices and manage them via Group Policy or System Center Configuration Manager (SCCM).
 In that case, we recommend configuring Microsoft Entra hybrid join to start getting benefits while using existing investments.